 One of the main streets of Almería, with beautiful gardens and a path stretching down towards the sea.
-Take a break under the trees or wander down on your way to the beach.
+Take a break under the trees and people watch or wander down on your way to the beach.

 8. See the Cable Inglés

-9. Casa del Cine – Cinema Musuem of Almeria
+9. Casa del Cine – Cinema Museum of Almeria

 10. Go out for Tapas